sorelmitra/verifit/Readme.md

 **Note 1**: You can skip this section if you're not going to use drivers in your test.

-**Note 2**: You can see the pattern explained below applied in the `./conftest.py`, for the sample tests.
+**Note 2**: You can see the pattern explained below applied for the sample tests in  `tests/conftest.py`.

+Assume you have two services, `my-service`, and `my-second-service`, and each one of them has different needs for a driver:

+- `my-service` has a REST, GraphQL, and UI interface, and you want to test them all, ideally without duplicating test cases.
+The use cases for all interfaces are similar and you want to reuse your test cases.
+- `my-second-service` has multiple versions, and most of your tests apply to all of them, so again  you want to reuse them.

-For each driver type you're going to need, add the following code into your `conftest.py` file:
+To achieve this with this library, add the following code into your `conftest.py` file:

 ```python
 import pytest